stefan-gherman/binary_converter/README.md

 Binary to decimal duplex converter

 DISCLAIMER!
-It does not provide 2's complement conversions!
+It returns the number with the minimal number of bits, does not extend to 16,32!

 Usage: